axxia/meta-axxia/README.md

 8. Edit the conf/local.conf file:
    $ vi conf/local.conf

+8.1 Set distribution configuration to have all Axxia specific features.

+  DISTRO = "axxia"

-8.1 Depending on your processor, set these two options that control how much parallelism BitBake should use:
+8.2 Depending on your processor, set these two options that control how much parallelism BitBake should use:

   BB_NUMBER_THREADS = "12"
   PARALLEL_MAKE = "-j 12"

-8.2 Select a specific machine to target the build with:
+8.3 Select a specific machine to target the build with:

   MACHINE = "axxiaarm"
   or